Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * As a user I want to be able to replay the quiz multiple times and be presented with different questions.
 * As a user I want the audio to be clear and of good sound quality.
 * As a user I want the quiz content to be diverse.
-* As a user I want to be congratulated on completing the quiz and presented with my answer.
+* As a user I want to be congratulated on completing the quiz and presented with my final quiz score.
 * As a user I want to be able to easily navigate to the beginning of the quiz once I have finished.

 [Back to top](<#contents>)